Particular/ServiceControl/tools/Issue558Detector/readme.md

 From an administrative command prompt, run `ServiceControl.exe --maint`.
 This will expose the embedded RavenDB database via RavenDB Studio (by default at `http://localhost:33333/storage`).
 ServiceControl will keep processing messages as usual.

 ### 3. Run the tool from the command line
+On the machine that ServiceControl is running, open a command prompt and run it in administrative mode.
+Navigate to directory where `Issue558Detector.exe` is stored and run it.
-Run `Issue558Detector.exe` from the same machine that ServiceControl is running on.
-This assumes that the exposed RavenDB instance is available at `http://localhost:33333/storage`.
-If the RavenDB instance is made available at a different url then you can pass the full url in on the command line like this:
+The tool assumes that RavenDB instance is exposed at the default url, i.e. `http://localhost:33333/storage`.
+However, if you customized configuration then you can pass the full url in on the command line like this:

     Issue558Detector.exe http://[machineName]:[port]/storage